shengkui/uds/README.md

 Description
 -----------
 This project is a demo for how to use Unix domain socket(Local socket) to communicate between client and server.
+And the server supports multiple clients via multi-threading.

 * * *